 II.
 College of Education and Program Requirements:

-- Why are you seeking a graduate degree in mental health or school counseling?
+- Why are you seeking a graduate degree in clinical mental health or school counseling?

 - Besides a graduate degree and a job, what do you hope to gain from your experience as a graduate student?